0xideas/sequifier/README.md

 There are six standalone commands within sequifier: `make`, `preprocess`, `train`, `infer`, `hyperparameter-search`, and `visualize-training`.

-`make` sets up a new sequifier project in a new folder, `preprocess` preprocesses the data from the input format into subsequences of a fixed length, `train` trains a model on the preprocessed data, `infer` generates outputs from data in the preprocessed format and outputs it in the initial input format, `hyperparameter-search` executes multiple training runs using Optuna to find optimal configurations, and `visualize-training` parses training logs to generate interactive HTML plots of your loss curves.
+`make` sets up a new sequifier project in a new folder, `preprocess` preprocesses the data from the input format into subsequences of a fixed length, `train` trains a model on the preprocessed data, `infer` generates predictions, probabilities, or embeddings from data in the preprocessed format, `hyperparameter-search` executes multiple training runs using Optuna to find optimal configurations, and `visualize-training` parses training logs to generate interactive HTML plots of your loss curves.

 There are documentation pages for each command, except make: